baotianyoutai/portfolio/README.md

 ### 2.AI for answering questions regarding loan approval authority(_November 2024 - March 2025_)
 - responsible for the end-to-end development of an AI application designed for eight users.
 - [Background]
 This system is utilized within our internal chat application, enabling head office staff to respond to inquiries from branch offices.
 The distinctive feature is our use of a vector database built from past question-and-answer (Q&A) pairs, rather than from the original manual data.
-This approach was adopted for two primary reasons:
+This approach was adopted for two primary reasons:<br>
-1.The inquiries often originate from users who couldn't find or understand the answers even after reading the manual.
+1.The inquiries often originate from users who couldn't find or understand the answers even after reading the manual.<br>
-2.We aim to generate responses that preserve the nuances and specific tone of the head office staff's previous answers.
+2.We aim to generate responses that preserve the nuances and specific tone of the head office staff's previous answers.<br>
 - [Evaluation process]
 The application's workflow involves storing designated evaluation CSV files in Google Cloud Storage (GCS).
 These files are then read as blobs into temporary files within the Streamlit interface, and the actual writing of this data is triggered by a button press.
 - [Technical Skills]